You don't have to pay your student loans if you don't want to (2025 update)

 The crème de la crème of not paying your student loans is to get the lender to tell you you don’t owe the money anymore.
 It usually takes a while, and qualification is particular, but here are your options for federal student loan forgiveness:

-Public Service Loan Forgiveness: This is the belle of the forgiveness ball, the one we can’t take our eyes off of (we shouldn’t objectify beautiful things this way).
-Work in government or nonprofits, and you could qualify to have your balance forgiven in about 10 years under this not-as-simple-as-it-sounds ED program.
-Teacher Loan Forgiveness is similar but quicker and even harder to qualify for.
+Public Service Loan Forgiveness: Work in government or nonprofits, and you could qualify to have your balance forgiven in about 10 years under this not-as-simple-as-it-sounds ED program.
+Teacher Loan Forgiveness is similar but quicker and harder to qualify for.

 Cancellation and discharge: The government will forgive your loan balance for a bunch of other reasons, too, but it can be persnickety.
 If you’re disabled or die, or your school closes, you (or your heirs, who, yeah, inherit your debt) can look into this option.